Where the design community meets.

-Orange County, CA Product Design at Weedmaps Joined over 4 years ago
+Orange County, CA Product Design at Weedmaps Joined almost 5 years ago

 You probably don't need a screener form anymore.
 You can run software in the background that can predict—to a reasonable degree—if you've actually read an article or not.
 It could watch things like time on page, scroll behaviors, etc. This is basically how Google's reCAPTCHA works.
 If it passes, show a share button.
 If not, don't.

 This is probably tougher on desktop browsers where the user can just grab the URL and paste it anywhere they want.

 They could sell the crap out of that data on their ad exchange.
 Surprised they aren't doing this already.

 Amazon has some built-in protections against this type of behavior.
 Competitors used to do this same kind of brigading with reviews.

 But I think designers are better positioned to impact a business, project, experience, etc in other areas.
 Specifically in understanding who the user is, what they're goals and scenarios are, aligning with business needs, collaborating on prototypes, and user testing.